 Sentencing involves a judge deciding what the criminal justice system should do with a person found guilty of an offence.
-If a court in Ireland has found you guilty or you have pleaded guilty, the judge will decide the sentence that is to be imposed on you.
+It is the judge’s function to pass a sentence that is lawful.
+If a court in Ireland has found you guilty, or you have pleaded guilty, the judge will decide the sentence that is to be imposed on you.

 There are mandatory sentences for some offences.
-For example, if a court finds you guilty of murder, the judge is obliged to impose a sentence of imprisonment for life.
+For example, if a court finds you guilty of murder, the judge is obliged to impose a sentence of life imprisonment.

-Under the Probation of Offenders Act 1907 (pdf), a judge in the District Court may decide that the facts alleged against you have been proven but may decide not to convict you.
-This is a form of second chance which the judge has the discretion to apply.
+Under the Probation of Offenders Act 1907, a judge in the District Court may decide not to convict you, even if the facts alleged against you have been proven.
+This is a form of second chance which the judge can apply at their discretion.
 The charge may be dismissed or you may be conditionally discharged.

-The information given here relates to offences committed by adults.
-Children (that is, people aged under 18) can be charged and penalised in the way described here but there are other considerations which must be taken into account.
+The information given in this document relates to offences committed by adults.
+Children (people aged under 18) can be charged and penalised in the same way but there are other considerations which must be taken into account.
 The prosecution of children is governed by the Children Act 2001.

 In practice, children under the age of 12 are almost never prosecuted.
-It is policy to avoid the prosecution of children under the age of 18 unless the conditions for the Garda Diversion Programme have not been met or the offence is a particularly serious one.
-The Childrens Act 2001 provides for a range of alternative penalties for children who have offended.
+It is policy to avoid prosecuting children under the age of 18 unless the conditions for the Garda Diversion Programme have not been met or the offence is a particularly serious one.
+The Children Act 2001 provides for a range of alternative penalties for children who have offended.

-The Criminal Justice Act 2006 (pdf) sets the age in relation to criminal responsibility.
-Children under 12 may not be charged with most criminal offences but children age 10 or 11 can be charged with the offences of murder, manslaughter, rape or aggravated sexual assault.
+The Criminal Justice Act 2006 sets the age in relation to criminal responsibility.
+Children under 12 cannot be charged with most criminal offences, but children who are 10 or 11 can be charged with the offences of murder, manslaughter, rape or aggravated sexual assault.
 You can read more about criminal responsibility in the document Children and the criminal justice system.

-Under the Irish legal system it is always a judge (a panel of judges in the case of the Special Criminal Court or the Court of Criminal Appeal) who imposes the sentence.
+Under the Irish legal system it is always a judge (or a panel of judges in the case of the Special Criminal Court or the Court of Appeal) who imposes the sentence.
 In jury trials in the Circuit Criminal Court and the Central Criminal Court, the jury’s role is to decide whether you are guilty or not guilty.
 The jury has no role in sentencing you.
-This decision is left up to the judge after listening to your legal representative's (that is, your solicitor’s or barrister's) submission.
+This decision is left up to the judge after listening to your legal representative's (your solicitor’s or barrister's) submission.

-There are a number of important factors that a judge must have regard to, when sentencing you.
-It is a matter for your solicitor or barrister, on your behalf, to urge the judge to consider these factors and what weight or importance should be given to each.
+There are a number of important factors that a judge must take into account when sentencing you.
+Your solicitor or barrister will urge the judge to consider these factors and what weight or importance they should be given.

 When deciding which sentence to impose on you, the judge considers: